jksrecko/libaria/javaExamples/README.txt

 You then need to set the environment variable JAVA_INCLUDE to the include directory in your Java SDK, and JAVA_BIN to the bin directory in your Java SDK.

 If you installed Sun Java on Linux in "/usr/local/jdk", use "/usr/local/jdk/bin" for JAVA_BIN and "/usr/local/jdk/include" for JAVA_INCLUDE.

+If you installed "default-jdk" on Ubuntu, then use "/usr/lib/jvm/default-java/bin" for JAVA_BIN and "/usr/lib/jvm/default-java/include" for JAVA_INCLUDE.

-On Windows, use "C:\Program Files\Java\jdk1.6.0_10\bin" for JAVA_BIN and "C:\Program Files\Java\jdk1.6.0_10\include" for JAVA_INCLUDE.
+On Windows, use "C:\Program Files\Java\jdk1.6.0_10\bin" for
+JAVA_BIN and "C:\Program Files\Java\jdk1.6.0_10\include" for JAVA_INCLUDE.

 In Linux, run 'make java' in the Aria directory.

-In Windows with Visual Studio .NET 2003, open java/AriaJava.sln, select Tools menu -> Options -> Projects -> VC++ Directories and add your SWIG directory.
+In Windows with Visual Studio 2010, open java/AriaJava-vc2010.sln, select Tools menu -> Options -> Projects -> VC++ Directories and add your SWIG directory.
+Select Release build configuration.
 Then build or rebuild the AriaJava project.